-Things are so simple – max strength, strength speed/power and plyo is everything your legs need for high intensity running sports (sports games especially; I will write down nothing about conditioning because it will be increasing through games and game related drills…).
+Things are so simple – max strength, strength speed/power and plyo is everything your legs need for intermittent high intensity running sports (sports games especially; I will write down nothing about conditioning because it will be increasing through games, and game related drills of varying intensity…).
 Max strength for quick stopping after high speeds, DEMANDING changes of direction, in-place vertical jumping and opponents “pushing” because there is very short but enough time for/or almost max strength producing; strength speed/power for less demanding changes of direction, quick starting (any direction), acceleration and deceleration because here you need sub max strength and a bit of plyo; plyo for sprinting and in-motion quick jumping because there is not enough time for max strength producing – each step/ground support phase lasts 0,1 to 0,2s and for max force/strength reaching you need 0,6 to 0,8s.

 Now, I am going to give you examples (some exercises) for the each of 3 abilities.